Skip to main content

 ) as cursor:

-# get all data from the cursor as list of rows
+# get all data from the cursor as a list of rows

 print(cursor.fetchall())

-In the above, we used dbapi parameters placeholders and fetched the data using fetchall method that reads all the rows from the cursor.
+In the above, we used dbapi parameter placeholders and fetched the data using the fetchall method that reads all the rows from the cursor.

 Querying data into a data frame

-You can fetch results of any SQL query as a data frame.
-If the destination is supporting that natively (i.e. BigQuery and DuckDB), dlt uses the native method.
+You can fetch the results of any SQL query as a data frame.
+If the destination supports that natively (i.e., BigQuery and DuckDB), dlt uses the native method.
 Thanks to that, reading data frames may be really fast!
 The example below reads GitHub reactions data from the issues table and counts reaction types.

 pipeline = dlt.pipeline(